aneldev/dyna-ts-react-module-boilerplate/README.md

 ## Link your modules easily

-In case that the `npm link` doesn't work correctly this boilerplate offers a ready sync unidirectional mechanism.
+In case that the `yarn link` doesn't work correctly this boilerplate offers a ready sync unidirectional mechanism.

 0. Copy `./syncExternalsList.sample.js` to `./syncExternalsList.js` once only.
 1. Update the `./syncExternalsList.js` list with external apps you want to keep them sync.
-2. Call `npm run sync-externals`
+2. Call `yarn sync-externals`

 If you use the Ubuntu shell of Win10, in the `./syncExternalsList.js` you can add a windows path prefixing it with the `*tus*`, _which stands for `to ubuntu shell`_.